History and heritage

-Prehistoric settlements came and went, but the Romans bought changes that reflected a new permanence to human ways of life.
+Prehistoric settlements came and went, but the Romans brought changes that reflected a new permanence to human ways of life.

 Industries of all types have thrived for years along the riverbanks, in the woodlands, and on hills of the Chilterns.